 Here is an interesting fact.
 You will probably blink about ten times per minute.

-Provide your students with their own copy of Copymaster One.
-Ask them to make their own estimates first before solving the problem with a partner.
-Allow access to calculators as the focus is on conceptual thinking about multiplication rather than calculation strategies.
+7. Provide your students with their own copy of Copymaster 1.
+Ask them to make their own estimates first before collaborating with a partner to solve the problem.
+Allow access to calculators as the focus of this session is on conceptual thinking about multiplication rather than calculation strategies.

 Session 2